mshikebkhan/quiz_app/README.md

 ## 📌 TODO Ideas

+- Add categories or difficulty selection
-- Add clicking sounds to buttons
+- Add multiple choice support
-- Add an alarm when the timer ends
+- Add a timer for each question
-- Or anything else you think of!
+- Track high scores locally or with database
+- Add sound effects or animations 🎵

 ---